Research and reports

 And lastly, make sure you know how much money you have to put into your business, and how to make it viable.
 This might be simpler if you’re planning to hold on to your regular job (with its dependable salary) alongside your own home business plans for a side hustle, but less certain if you’re handing in your notice and setting up as a sole trader.

-If your home is going to remain pretty-much as it is now, with your business ‘quietly accommodated within it’, government guidance states planning permission shouldn’t be required.
+If your home is going to remain pretty-much as it is now, with your business ‘quietly accommodated within it’, government guidance states planning permission shouldn’t be needed.

 Not sure which category your home business falls into?
-Gov.uk can point you in the right direction to check with your local planning authority.
+Gov.uk can point you in the right direction.

-It shouldn’t mean any change in your mortgage repayments, but the government guidance advises you to let your mortgage provider know if your home is going to accommodate a business.
+It shouldn’t mean any change in your mortgage repayments, but the government says you should let your mortgage provider know if your home is going to accommodate a business.

 Whether it’s a whole new policy or just a tweak to your existing home insurance, it’s a good idea to get clear on your responsibilities and options.
 For example, your contents insurance might not cover stock.
 We go into more detail about insurance for home businesses below.

-Even if you're free to register your business at your home, using a virtual office address can save you the hassle of having to update your correspondence details with the bank, HMRC, on your marketing materials – and the list goes on – every time you move.
+Even if you're free to register your business at your home, using a virtual office address can save you the hassle of having to update your details with the bank, HMRC, and on your marketing materials every time you move.

 They could be the key to your success or failure, so keep your neighbours on side.
-Let everybody know well in advance what you’re doing, especially if you’ll be getting lots of visitors or deliveries, or your business may cause some disturbance.
+Let everybody know well in advance what you’re doing, especially if you’ll be getting lots of visitors or deliveries.

 What might seem inconsequential to you could be a big deal for one or two of your neighbours, from the sound of trumpet practice to a van obscuring their view.
 Explain up-front that you’ll try to keep disturbance to a minimum, and keep that promise.

 If you do expect an increase in noise or any other disruption, let your neighbours know.
-Listen to their concerns, do your best to address them and if all else fails, pop round with a bottle of wine once the dust has settled.
+Listen to their concerns, do your best to address them.

-Insurance for a home business will be a must, depending on what sort of set-up you have, and your unique products and services.
-You’ll be guided through a tailored application, but the main covers you’ll need to think about are:
+Insurance for a home business will be a must, depending on what sort of set-up you have.
+The main covers you’ll need to think about are:

 Many home business insurance policies will include this as standard.
 Public liability insurance is important if customers will be visiting you at home – it protects you if someone is injured or their property is damaged because of your business.